kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 `rc.0`, in this example `v1.18.(n+1)-rc.0`.
 Similar to [creating a new branch](#branch-creation), the staging step will take about twice as long, the release step will also take a couple of minutes more.

-However, there is an embargo policy which requires the nomock release publication happens after 4 pm Pacific (see [Release Team Lead Handbook](https://github.com/kubernetes/sig-release/tree/master/release-team/role-handbooks/release-team-lead#week-12) for details), make sure to coordinates with other roles and follow the timeline.

-To better prepare and see what to expect, this is a sequence of events that took place on past [official release days](https://docs.google.com/document/d/1K0B91lgeEiJTbT602VloA5arb6AkaTif-MLryaHmlYc/edit?usp=sharing).
+To better prepare and see what to expect, this is a sequence of events that took place on past official release days [1.14-1.16](https://docs.google.com/document/d/1K0B91lgeEiJTbT602VloA5arb6AkaTif-MLryaHmlYc/edit?usp=sharing), and the most recent [1.32](https://kubernetes.slack.com/archives/CJH2GBF7Y/p1733928000598509).

 #### Security fixes